-- Research women's experiences of health to raise awareness, change attitudes, and influence service response. - Are alert to the political environment, and work to uphold and advance women's rights by influencing policy and planning. - Provide professional training and education to develop skills and resources that empower local women, communities and service providers. - Implement a range of integrated health promotion activities across the Hume region. - Work in strong collaboration with women, organisations and communities.
+- Research women's experiences of health to raise awareness, change attitudes, and influence service response. - Are alert to the political environment, and work to uphold and advance women's rights by influencing policy and planning. - Provide professional training and education to develop skills and resources that empower local women, communities and service providers. - Implement a range of integrated health promotion activities across the Ovens-Murray and Goulburn Regions. - Work in strong collaboration with women, organisations and communities.